 What’s in a name?
 I’ve always loved that question.
 Sure, some parents pick names for one reason and one reason only: because they like the way they sound.
 But many of us pick our children’s names for a reason: as a tribute to someone’s memory, to honor someone currently living, or because the name has a special definition we hope our sons and daughters will emulate.
 We picked our boys’ names for all of the above reasons, and their names- both their given names and their Hebrew names- are so special to our family.
 Because I love the derivation of names, I particularly loved Alma and How She Got Her Name, by Juana Martinez-Neal.
 This book is simply perfect – and absolutely stunning to boot!!
 It’s no wonder it was awarded a 2019 Caldecott Honor!
+It is also one of our very favorite Hispanic children’s books.

 In Alma, a little girl complains to her father about her long name — Alma Sofia Esperanza Jose Pura Candela.
 “It never fits,” she tells her Dad.
 Her frustration prompts a discussion between father and child as to why Alma was given such a long name, and Alma’s eyes suddenly open to the legacies she carries with her and the beloved ancestors she was named for.
 After Alma learns all about her vibrant name, she realizes that it may be the perfect fit after all.